zimolzak/healthcare-data-quality/zimolzak-data-quality-2024-05.md

 [^gulshan]: Gulshan *et al. JAMA* 2016.

 ## When data aren't in there

 - just taking the medication
 - income. don't assume ZIP does it for you.

+# Conclusions

+## Reusing EHR data is not what you may think\ldots

+- Data are entered in "funny ways."
+    - Well-meaning people enter the wrong number.
+    - People "just click through" because they're busy.
+    - It's surprisingly hard to "prove" the numbers are wrong.
+    - Medical testing is *extremely* non-random!
+- Just because the table is named `procedures` doesn't mean\ldots
+- "Reshaping" data is a lot of work.
+- The data may be "in there" but hard to get.
+- The data may not be "in there" at all (system was not designed for it).

+\ldots and yet, people manage to use EHR data for research!

+### If you never tried swimming, don't jump in the deep end without a lifeguard.

 ## Thank you!